electricimp/Wiznet_5500/README.md

 # Wiznet W5500 #

-This library allows you to communicate with a TCP/IP network (separate from an imp’s connection to the network) using the [Wiznet W5500 chip](http://wizwiki.net/wiki/lib/exe/fetch.php?media=products:w5500:w5500_ds_v106e_141230.pdf).
 The W5500 chip is a hardwired TCP/IP embedded Ethernet controller.
+We have two libraries for use with the [Wiznet W5500 chip](http://wizwiki.net/wiki/lib/exe/fetch.php?media=products:w5500:w5500_ds_v106e_141230.pdf).

+The base library allows you to communicate with a TCP/IP network (separate from an imp’s connection to the network).
+This library supports SPI integration with the W5500.
+See documentation [below](#w5500-class-usage).

+In addition we have a W5500.DHCP library that enables Dynamic Host Configuration Protocol (DHCP) functionality for the [Wiznet W5500 chip](http://wizwiki.net/wiki/lib/exe/fetch.php?media=products:w5500:w5500_ds_v106e_141230.pdf).
+Documentation and source code can be found in the [DHCP directory](./DHCP).

 The W5500 is used by the [impAccelerator&trade; Fieldbus Gateway](https://developer.electricimp.com/hardware/resources/reference-designs/fieldbusgateway).

-This library supports SPI integration with the W5500.

-**To include this library in your project, add** `#require "W5500.device.lib.nut:2.1.1"` **at the top of your device code**
+**To include the base library in your project, add** `#require "W5500.device.lib.nut:2.1.1"` **at the top of your device code**

 ## W5500 Class Usage ##